orange-protocol/orange-provider-wrapper/doc/proxy_providers.md

         "failed_keywords":[]
     }
 ```
-The proxy wrapper will listen the GET /balance1 path and forward requests to data source api with api key
+The proxy wrapper will listen to the GET /balance1 path and forward requests to data source api with api key

 2. Create dataset in Orange
 ![](./images/beProvider3.png)

-Fill the dataset information
+Fill in the dataset information

 ![](./images/beProvider4.png)
 chose "GET" and input the wrapper url ```http://wrapper_address/balance1```